-It is important to monitor and control the Potassium ion concentration for Water Based Mud systems that use Potassium for Shale Inhibition because it will deplete as it is adsorbed onto shales.
-Depletion needs to be monitored and effective inhibition levels need to be maintained in the mud system.
-The Potassium ion concentration is determined by adding excess Sodium Perchlorate to a measured volume of mud filtrate to precipitate out Potassium Perchlorate.
-The precipitate is then centrifuged and the volume of the compacted precipitate is converted to Potassium ion concentration by reference to a calibration curve, which must be prepared using the test reagents at the rig site (see overleaf).
+Monitoring and controlling the potassium ion concentration for water based mud systems that use potassium for shale inhibition is important.
+It will deplete as it is adsorbed onto shales.
+Depletion must be monitored, and effective inhibition levels must be maintained in the mud system.
+The Potassium ion concentration is determined by adding excess Sodium Perchlorate to a measured mud filtrate volume to precipitate out Potassium Perchlorate.
+The precipitate is then centrifuged, and the volume of the compacted precipitate is converted to Potassium ion concentration by reference to a calibration curve, which must be prepared using the test reagents at the rig site (see overleaf).

 Equipment Required For Measuring Potassium Ion Concentration